GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/previous-years.md

 # Previous years

-Here you will find older tech alerts and changelogs.
-Or, you can go back to the [latest tech alerts and changelog](/tech-alerts-changelog/).
+Here you will find tech alerts from previous years.
+Or, go back to the [current tech alerts](/tech-alerts/).

 :::{tableofcontents}
 :::